exakat/php-dictionary/dictionary/suffix.ini.rst

 + ``Interface``: an interface, and, sometimes, an abstract class etc.

 A similar notion is the prefix, which is located at the beginning of the word.
-Another way to create word is word combinaison.
+Another way to create word is word combination.

 Related : :ref:`Prefix <prefix>`, :ref:`Word Combination <word-combinaison>`